Skip to main content

 For independent professionals, the pattern can look familiar.
 It shows up in the ten minutes between calls, the slow start before a deep work block, the station or airport grab before a travel day, or the late afternoon stretch when you want something fast and easy.
 In those moments, your snack choice is worth tracking alongside what happens next in your workflow.

-Any broad estimate of lost output belongs in the bucket of "add current benchmark after verification," not as a claim you should accept on faith.
+Do not rely on broad estimates of lost output unless you have a source you trust.
 A practical way to diagnose the issue is to track one simple chain for five workdays:

 The checkpoint that matters is pattern, not one bad afternoon.
 If the same trigger leads to the same low-quality choice three or four times in a week, you are looking at an operating issue worth fixing.